Resources for Personal Tutors

 Information and advice for Personal Tutors and their tutees: counselling, careers, Euclid, and more.

 The resources in this section may assist Personal Tutors in navigating the administration of their tutees' records.
-For major topics such as concessions, withdrawals, interruptions, etc., please see our own advice on the pages in the navigation menu at the left.

 - User Guide for notes/meetings PT software (EUCLID) - staff - Student Systems' documentation for using Euclid as a Personal Tutor